Bachelor of Science in Healthcare Administration and Analytics

 Without question, there’s a big data revolution occurring in healthcare.
 More than ever before, the healthcare industry needs skilled administrators and analysts who have the ability to manage, evaluate, analyze and report healthcare data to improve the patient experience, improve population health and reduce healthcare costs.

 Earning your degree now means you’ll be ready for the jobs of the future.

 Attractive Career Opportunities

-As a graduate of the Bachelor’s Degree in Healthcare Administration and Analytics, you’ll have the advanced knowledge and skillset to be job-ready for a variety of career opportunities including:
+As a graduate of the Bachelor’s Degree in Healthcare Administration and Analytics, career opportunities may include:

 - Healthcare Data Analyst

 - Healthcare Business Analyst